Stan J. Beiner

-Ms. Mary Miller is originally from Maryland and has eighteen years of classroom, coaching, and mentoring experience as well as certification in Educational Leadership, Early Childhood, and Elementary Education.
+Ms. Mary Miller is originally from Maryland and has twenty years of classroom, coaching, and mentoring experience as well as certification in Educational Leadership, Early Childhood, and Elementary Education.
 She received her Masters of Education from the University of Maryland, as well as three additional post-graduate certificates from other universities around the country in Educational Leadership, Literacy, Data-driven Decision Making and Technology.

 During her career in education she has had the opportunity to live and work in Egypt, Latvia, and Colombia, as well as the United States.
 During these experiences Ms. Miller worked in a variety of different instructional frameworks and methodologies including Project Based Learning, STEAM, IB Primary Years Program, Inquiry, and Personalized learning.

 She is dedicated to creating and maintaining a culturally proficient school community through professional development, discussion, and relationships.
 She is looking forward to working with all of the stakeholders of FAST to create a school culture where the uniqueness of each family is honored and celebrated.

 This is Ms. Miller’s second year at FAST.